resivalex/budgeting-app/web/README.md

 ## Contribute 👥

-Want to contribute to the Budgeting App?
+Want to contribute to the Budgeting App frontend?
 Great!
 Here's how you can:

-1. Copy the repository.
+1. Clone the monorepo and navigate to the web directory: `cd web`
 2. Create a new branch: `git checkout -b my-new-branch`
 3. Make your changes and commit them: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-branch`